Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   receive a large negative reward if it dies, a modest positive reward whenever it revives a wounded team member, and a modest negative reward when a wounded team member dies due to lack of assistance.
-Note that the reward signal is how the objectives of the task are communicated to the Agent, so they need to be set up in a manner where maximizing reward generates the desired optimal behavior.
+Note that the reward signal is how the objectives of the task are communicated to the agent, so they need to be set up in a manner where maximizing reward generates the desired optimal behavior.